fusion809/fusion809.github.io-old/_posts/PL/programming-languages.md

 * {% include wp.md name="FreeBSD" %} &mdash; the Unix-like operating system, is predominantly written in C.
 * {% include wp.md name="GNU Coreutils" %} &mdash; the command-line utilities package for &#43;nix systems is written predominantly in C.
 * {% include wp.md name="GTK+" %} or **GIMP Toolkit** &mdash; is a free widget toolkit developed for use by the GNOME desktop environment.
 * {% include wp.md name="Linux kernel" %} &mdash; the kernel of Linux operating systems.
 * {% include wp.md name="VLC media player" %} (71.2% C, 17.7% C++, 6.7% Objective-C, 1.3% Lua, *etc.* according to GitHub[^1])

 ### C++
 **C++** (pronounced *See-plus-plus*) is a programming language that was originally developed by Bjarne Stroustrup (1950-) while he was working at Bell Labs.
-Stroustrup wanted a programming language with similar features and speed to C, except with greater support for additional programming paradigms and it has some extra high-level features.
+Stroustrup wanted a programming language with similar features and speed to C, except with greater support for additional programming paradigms as well as some extra high-level features.

 ### C Sharp
 {% include note.md note1="The use of the name <b>C Sharp</b>, is because of technical restrictions, the correct name is C#" %}
 **C#** is a proprietary programming language that is developed by the Microsoft Corporation.
 Some C# compilers are proprietary, others are not.
 It is very popular, according to [TIOBE][1].
 Microsoft employees started its development in the late 1990s, for the purpose of it being used in their .NET framework.
 In its early days it was said to be very similar to Java, although since then the two have become increasingly different to one another.

+### D
+**D**, a member of the C programming language family, is a free and open-source programming language, that is essentially like a more feature-packed, modern version of C++, with support for extra paradigms, automatic memory management and syntactic sugar (to make the language more human-readable).

 ### Fortran
 **Fortran** is a programming language first developed in 1957 by [John Backus](https://en.wikipedia.org/wiki/John_Backus)